-Slovenia: Reconnection of NPP Krsko after earthquake4.
-January 2021. / SEE Energy News
+Slovenia: Reconnection of NPP Krsko after earthquake, SEE Energy News

 After the automatic shutdown triggered by the 6.4 magnitude earthquake that struck neighboring Croatia on 29 December, Slovenia’s sole nuclear power plant Krsko was reconnected to the network.

 The statement from the plant said that, in accordance with the procedures, it is gradually increasing the power of the plant, which is expected to reach full capacity again in the afternoon of 31 December.